mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 - [ ] How to set up and use docker image
 - [ ] Setting up CI/CD in GitHub Actions
 - [ ] This plugin development how to
+- [ ] Credits for used libraries with description (like in [MkDocs Coverage Plugin](https://pawamoy.github.io/mkdocs-coverage/credits/))

 ### Other